Ayush8120/Ayush8120/README.md

 - 🔭 I’m currently a Research Intern at UNSW Canberra, working in the field of Cognitive Robotics.

-- 🌱 I am fluid with my skillset and enjoy learning about new fields.

 - 👯 I would love to collaborate on projects along the lines of Bio-Inspired Robotics | Cognitive Sciences

 - 🤔 I’m always open for project ideas that benefit the environment.(If you got one, feel free to hit me up!)